Privacy notices - Educational psychology service privacy notice

 You are not required to pay any charge for exercising your rights.
 If you make a request, we have 28 days to respond to you.

-To make a request, contact us by emailing: educational.psychology@bracknell-forest.gov.uk
+To make a request, contact educational.psychology@bracknell-forest.gov.uk

 Service adjustments